huaweicloud/terraform-provider-huaweicloud/docs/index.md

 * Shared configuration file
 * ECS Instance Metadata Service

+The Huawei Cloud Provider supports assuming role with IAM agency, either in the provider configuration block parameter assume_role or shared configuration file.

 ### Static credentials

 !> **WARNING:** Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage